ibi-group/otp-middleware/docs/trip-monitoring.md

 running on the same machine don't repeat the trip monitoring work already ongoing.
 The lock is released when trip monitoring logic completes.

-At the time of writing, the memory lock does not apply across multiple machines (a database lock would be needed).
+[!NOTE] At the time of writing, the memory lock does not apply across multiple machines (a database lock would be needed).

 ## Trip Monitoring Conditions